 Inca Trail map, following Inca steps

-The classic 4-day Inca Trail trek to Machu Picchu begins in the Sacred Valley.
-Use the map to follow along on a day-by-day breakdown of the adventure.
+The classic 4-day Inca Trail to Machu Picchu begins in the Sacred Valley.
+Use the map to follow along on a day-by-day breakdown of the journey.

-Trekkers collect their equipment in the town of Ollantaytambo (red dot on the far left of the map) and continue by bus to km 82, where the Inca Trail starts.
+Trekkers collect their equipment in the town of Ollantaytambo and continue by bus to km 82, where the Inca Trail starts.
 Here trekking groups go across the bridge to the other side of the Urubamba River.
-As referenced in the map, the Inca Trail (orange dotted line) parts from the train tracks (yellow line) that mirror the river’s path (blue line) through the Sacred Valley.
+The Inca Trail parts from the train tracks that mirror the river’s path through the Sacred Valley.

 The terrain is relatively flat until the small village of Miskay; then the uphill climb begins.
 After lunch, it’s about a two hour trek to the first campsite of Wayllabamba.